prathamVaidya/supercode-tinymce-plugin/README.md

 ## Compatibility

 Supercode is compatible with the latest versions of TinyMCE and supports all the themes.
-I have only tested it on v7 till now.
-Create an issue if it has or has not worked for your tinymce version.
-As per my knowledge it should work with all the tinyMCE versions after v5.
+It has been tested on `v5`, `v6` and `v7` of tinyMCE.
+In `v5` the in-editor integration is not supported so a fallback modal is always used.
+It is not tested on older versions that are less than `v5`.
+If you have tested on any older versions then please create an issue and let us know.

 ## Todos